 As Princeton looked toward expansion, Wilson focused on the quality of the individual teaching and learning experience.
 He is credited with developing small discussion classes called “preceptorials,” which to this day supplement lecture courses in the humanities and social sciences.

 Wilson doubled the size of the faculty, created an administrative structure, and revised the curriculum to include general studies for freshmen and sophomores and concentrated study for juniors and seniors.
 He proposed that the undergraduate dormitories be divided into quadrangles or “colleges” in which students would live with resident faculty masters and have their own recreational facilities.
-A variation on this plan became a reality in 1982 when five residential colleges were organized for freshmen and sophomores.
-In fall 2007, the sixth college opened, providing new opportunities for juniors and seniors to stay integrated in an expanded and enhanced residential college system.
+A variation on this plan became a reality in 1982, which has since been expanded and enhanced into today's residential college system.

 In 1996-97, Princeton University celebrated its 250th anniversary and re-emphasized its historic commitment to civic engagement.
 At that time, in recognition of the increased outreach of the University and its alumni throughout the world, the informal motto was expanded to include “and in the service of all nations.”

+For the most recent 2013-14 academic year, approximately 5,230 undergraduate and 2,600 graduate students were enrolled at Princeton.
 Today, more than 1,100 full- and part-time faculty members teach at Princeton, forming a single faculty that teaches both undergraduate and graduate students.
+The ratio of undergraduate students to faculty members is 6 to 1.